AIM Rule 26

 The Board is responsible for creating value for shareholders, determining strategy, investment and acquisition policy, approving significant items of expenditure and for the consideration of significant financing and legal matters.

-The Group is currently led and controlled by a Board, comprising of the Non Executive Chairman, and one Executive Director.
+The Group is currently led and controlled by a Board, comprising of the Non Executive Chairman, one Non Executive Director and one Executive Director.

 The Board considers that the Non-Executive Director each have specific expertise and experience, materially enhancing knowledge and judgment to contribute to the overall performance of the Board.